Internet-Draft SCION I-D July 2024

 3.1.
 Autonomous System Deployment

-A SCION AS needs to deploy the SCION infrastructure components (Section 1.2.2.3) and border routers.
-Within an AS, SCION is often deployed as an IP overlay on top of the existing network.
-This way SCION allows to reuse the existing intra-domain network and equipment (e.g., IP, MPLS).
+A SCION AS needs to deploy the SCION infrastructure components (Section 1.3.2.3) and border routers.
+Within an AS, SCION runs over the existing network so makes use of existing intra-domain network and equipment (e.g. IP, MPLS).
 Customer-side SCION border routers directly connect to the provider-side border routers using last-mile connections.
-The SCION design assumes that AS’s internal entities are considered to be trustworthy, therefore the IP overlay or the first-hop routing does not compromise or degrade any security properties SCION delivers.
-When it comes to inter-domain communication, an overlay deployment on top of today’s Internet is not desirable, as SCION would inherit issues from its weak underlay.
+The SCION design assumes that the internal entities of an AS are considered to be trustworthy, so will not compromise or degrade any security properties SCION delivers.
+When it comes to inter-domain communication, an overlay deployment on top of today’s Internet is not desirable as SCION would inherit issues from its weak underlay.
 Thus, inter-AS SCION links are usually deployed in parallel to existing links, in order to preserve its security properties.
 That is, two SCION border routers from neighbour ASes are directly connected via a layer-2 cross-connection at a common point-of-presence.

 All SCION AS components can be deployed on standard x86 commercial off-the-shelf servers or virtual machines.
 In fact, SCION border routers do not rely on forwarding tables, therefore they do not require specialized hardware.
 Practice shows that off-the-shelf hardware can handle up to 100 Gbps links, while a prototype P4 implementation [DERUITER2021] showed that it is possible to forward SCION traffic even at terabit speeds.